mollymaskrey/quantum-protein-folding/README.md

 # Quantum vs Classical Protein Folding Optimization

 A comparative study demonstrating where quantum computers become essential for protein folding optimization problems that are intractable for classical hardware.
+This work was performed after taking the D-Wave Quantum Core class using remaining solver time to get more experience using the nonlinear solver on practical applications.

 ## 🧬 Overview